roelven/obsidian-mcp-server/README.md

 - **"Failed to connect to CouchDB"**: Check your URL, credentials, and network access
 - **"No notes found"**: Verify your database name and that LiveSync has synced notes
 - **"Path obfuscation errors"**: Set `USE_PATH_OBFUSCATION=true` if LiveSync uses it
+- **"Decryption failed" or "Content looks encrypted"**: Ensure `VAULT_PASSPHRASE` is correctly set in your `.env` file if your vault uses encryption.
+If it is set, verify the passphrase is correct.
+Encrypted content that cannot be decrypted will be marked.

 ## Security Considerations